 This listing is for a SINGLE skein of 250 yard skein of ready to dye fingering weight fine wool yarn, only.
 To purchase the dye seeds that pair with this, please click here.

-This listing is for a SINGLE pack of dye seeds plus one 250 yard skein of fingering weight fine fiber yarn, locally grown from sheep in the Pacific Northwest, and spun in US mills!
-This skein has been scoured and mordanted--basically all the boring, tedious work is complete so you can just have fun!
+This listing is for a SINGLE pack of dye seeds plus one 250 yard skein of ready to dye fingering weight fine fiber yarn, locally grown from sheep in the Pacific Northwest, and spun in US mills!
+Ready to dye means the skein has been scoured and mordanted--basically all the boring, tedious work is complete so you can just have fun!

 Pollinator Project and bedhead fiber are collaborating!
 We have made a Limited Release seed packet specifically with dye flowers which also are a favorite for pollinators!